vtejapy/python-basics/Collections.md

 >>> a.add(b)
 >>> a.add(frozenset(b))
 ```
-## Using set as key in a dictionary¶
+## Using set as key in a dictionary
 If you want to use a set as a key dictionary, you will need frozenset:
 ```
 >>> fa = {frozenset([1,2]): 1}